Geography

 Pupils will be able to confidently discuss, and demonstrate all aspects of the geography curriculum that they have been covering and will show appropriate key geographical skills.
 They will have knowledge of locational and place knowledge, human and physical geography and geographical skills and fieldwork.
 Pupils will be able to retain the knowledge, even after the unit they have been covering.
 Key sticky knowledge from across the unit will be retained.

-To enable us to measure the impact, the subject manager and senior leaders will use lesson visits, work scrutinies and pupil voice activities across the year.
+To enable us to measure the impact, the subject leader and senior leaders will use lesson visits, work scrutinies and pupil voice activities across the year.